The Oval (TV series)

-The Oval is an American political drama and soap opera created, executive produced, written, and directed by Tyler Perry, that premiered on October 23, 2019, on BET.
+The Oval is an American political drama soap opera created, executive produced, written, and directed by Tyler Perry, which premiered on October 23, 2019, on BET.
 The series chronicles the lives of a family placed in the White House by people of power, while also highlighting the personal side and everyday lives of the staff who run its inner workings.

-A streaming television spin-off, Ruthless, premiered on BET+ on March 19, 2020.
+A spin-off, Ruthless, premiered on BET+ on March 19, 2020.